History Bytes: How Jewish Was Aaron Lopez’s Mercantile Operation?

 For full details, click the button below:

-Plan your trip to Newport's Old Quarter and experience an adventure of living history, easily accessible on foot.
+Plan your trip to historic downtown Newport and experience an adventure of living history, easily accessible on foot.

 Explore Newport History Tours